- Thymoma facts

 - What are types of treatment options for thymoma?

 - What is the prognosis for thymoma?

-- There are no known risk factors that predispose a person to developing thymoma.
+- There are no known risk factors that predispose a person to developing a thymoma.

-- Up to 50% of thymomas are asymptomatic, meaning they do not produce any symptoms or signs and are diagnosed when an imaging study of the chest is performed for another reason.
+- Up to half of thymomas are asymptomatic, meaning they do not produce any symptoms or signs and physicians diagnose them when they perform an imaging study of the chest for another reason.

-- Chest pain, shortness of breath, and cough are common symptoms when symptoms do occur.
+- Chest pain, shortness of breath, and cough are common symptoms that may be present when symptoms do occur.

-- Thymomas are slow-growing tumors, and the prognosis is excellent when they are discovered in their early stages.
+- Thymomas are slow-growing tumors, and the prognosis is excellent when discovered in their early stages.

 What is thymoma?